๐ŸฅฆAdvanced Nutrition

 Mechanical Processing and Initial Breakdown

-The digestive process begins with physical manipulation of food—reducing particle size increases surface area for enzymatic action.
+The digestive process begins with physical manipulation of food.
+Reducing particle size increases surface area for enzymatic action.
 These early organs prepare food for the chemical digestion that follows.

 Mouth

-• Mechanical digestion begins here—teeth physically break food into smaller pieces, dramatically increasing surface area for enzyme access
+• Mechanical digestion begins here.
+Teeth physically break food into smaller pieces, dramatically increasing surface area for enzyme access.

-• Bolus formation occurs as saliva lubricates food particles, preparing them for safe swallowing and transport
+• Bolus formation occurs as saliva lubricates food particles, preparing them for safe swallowing and transport down the esophagus.

 Salivary Glands

-• Three paired glands (parotid, submandibular, sublingual) produce 1-1.5 liters of saliva daily containing amylase and lingual lipase
+• Three paired glands (parotid, submandibular, sublingual) produce about 1โ€“1.5 liters of saliva daily, containing salivary amylase and lingual lipase (which begins a small amount of fat digestion).

 Esophagus

-• No digestion or absorption occurs here—the esophagus is purely a transport organ connecting the pharynx to the stomach
+• No digestion or absorption occurs here.
+The esophagus is purely a transport organ connecting the pharynx to the stomach.

-Compare: Mouth vs. Esophagus—both involve mechanical processing, but the mouth actively breaks down food while the esophagus only transports it.
-If an FRQ asks about the "first site of chemical digestion," the answer is the mouth (salivary amylase), not the esophagus.
+Compare: Mouth vs. Esophagus โ€” both involve mechanical processing, but the mouth actively breaks down food while the esophagus only transports it.
+If you're asked about the "first site of chemical digestion," the answer is the mouth (salivary amylase), not the esophagus.

 Chemical Digestion and Protein Processing